InfoSeeking/IRIS/README.md

 ##<a id="Sort"></a>Sort (deprecated)
 Sort a resource list
-This controller uses an older format of resources (and will check for a field element).
+This operator uses an older format of resources (and will check for a field element).
 However, it will be updated to adhere to the new XML format.
 Until then, it is advised not to use this operator unless you wish to alter it.

 ###Request
 ```